-- 9.37 Depending on jurisdiction, where the client is an intermediary carrying on appropriately regulated business, and is acting on behalf of another, there is no obligation on the firm to carry out customer due diligence measures on the client, or on the underlying party. - 9.38 Where a firm cannot apply simplified due diligence to the intermediary, the firm is obliged to carry out customer due diligence measures on the intermediary and, as the intermediary acts for another, on the underlying client. - 9.39 A relevant person is not required to apply the customer due diligence measures referred to in Regulation 5 in the circumstances mentioned in Regulation 6(1)(a) or (b), or Regulation 6(1A) where he has reasonable grounds for believing that the customer, product or transaction related to such product, falls within any of the following paragraphs: - (a) The customer is- an AML/ATF regulated financial institution which is subject to the requirements of these Regulations; or an AML/ATF regulated financial institution (or equivalent institution) which- is situated in a country or territory other than Bermuda which imposes requirements equivalent to those laid down in these Regulations; has effectively implemented those requirements; and is supervised for compliance with those requirements.
+9.37 Depending on jurisdiction, where the client is an intermediary carrying on appropriately regulated business, and is acting on behalf of another, there is no obligation on the firm to carry out customer due diligence measures on the client, or on the underlying party.

+9.38 Where a firm cannot apply simplified due diligence to the intermediary, the firm is obliged to carry out customer due diligence measures on the intermediary and, as the intermediary acts for another, on the underlying client.

+9.39 A relevant person is not required to apply the customer due diligence measures referred to in Regulation 5 in the circumstances mentioned in Regulation 6(1)(a) or (b), or

+Regulation 6(1A) where he has reasonable grounds for believing that the customer, product or transaction related to such product, falls within any of the following paragraphs:

-- (b) The customer is a company whose securities are listed on an appointed stock exchange. - (c) The customer is an independent professional (or similar professional) and the product is an account into which monies are pooled, provided that-where the pooled account is held in a country or territory other than Bermuda-that country or territory imposes requirements to combat money laundering and terrorist financing which are equivalent to those laid down in these Regulations; the independent professional has effectively implemented those requirements; and the independent professional is supervised in that country or territory for compliance with those requirements; and information on the identity of the persons on whose behalf monies are held in the pooled account is available, on request, to the institution which acts as a custodian for the account. - (d) The customer is a public authority in Bermuda. - (e) The product is-a life insurance contract where the annual premium is no more than \$1,000 or where a single premium of no more than \$2,500 is paid for a single policy; an insurance contract for the purpose of a pension scheme where the contract contains no surrender clause and cannot be used as collateral; or a pension, superannuation or similar scheme which provides retirement benefits to employees, where contributions are made by an employer or by way of deduction from an employee's wages and the scheme rules do not permit the assignment of a member's interest under the scheme.
+- i.
+The customer is- an AML/ATF regulated financial institution which is subject to the requirements of these Regulations; or an AML/ATF regulated financial institution (or equivalent institution) which- is situated in a country or territory other than Bermuda which imposes requirements equivalent to those laid down in these Regulations; has effectively implemented those requirements; and is supervised for compliance with those requirements. - ii.
+The customer is a company whose securities are listed on an appointed stock exchange. - iii.
+The customer is an independent professional (or similar professional) and the product is an account into which monies are pooled, provided that-where the pooled account is held in a country or territory other than Bermuda- that country or territory imposes requirements to combat money laundering and terrorist financing which are equivalent to those laid down in these Regulations; the independent professional has effectively implemented those requirements; and the independent professional is supervised in that country or territory for compliance with those requirements; and information on the identity of the persons on whose behalf monies are held in the pooled account is available, on request, to the institution which acts as a custodian for the account. - iv.
+The customer is a public authority in Bermuda. - v.
+The product is- a life insurance contract where the annual premium is no more than \$1,000 or where a single premium of no more than \$2,500 is paid for a single policy; an insurance contract for the purpose of a pension scheme where the contract contains no surrender clause and cannot be used as collateral; or a pension, superannuation or similar scheme which provides retirement benefits to employees, where contributions are made by an employer or by way of deduction from an employee's wages and the scheme rules do not permit the assignment of a member's interest under the scheme.